divonlan/genozip/docs/opt-help.rst

    |

-.. option:: -L, --license  Show the license terms and conditions for this product.
+.. option:: -L, --license, --licence  Show the license terms and conditions for this product.

                      |